 Tim Normanton (banjo) and Carl Allerfeldt (fiddle) join us occasionally and Ed Rennie, Nina Hansell, Ian Dedic, Dan Bones and Chris Bartram have guested or depped with us.

-Well known callers that we have worked with at festivals and ceilidh series include Will Hall (our resident caller), Barry Goodman, Nick Walden, Gordon Potts, Fee Lock and Mary Panton.
+Well known callers that we have worked with at festivals and ceilidh series include Will Hall, Barry Goodman, Nick Walden, Gordon Potts, Fee Lock, Mary Panton, Sarah Clough, and Andy Rouse.

 Shrewsbury Folk Festival